bloom-tech-learning/studyStuff/README.md

 # hello-world

 # Hello Web48
 ## Fork and clone this repo.
-When you need to commit use the following commands.
+Use the following commands to commit.
 ```sh
 git status
 git add --all